OpenRowingCommunity/c2bluetooth/README.md

 ```
 This block of code is where you can do things like:
  - determine what erg(s) you want to work with (this can be based on name, user choice, or basicaly anything)
- - store the erg instance somewhere more permanent, like a variable in a scope thats outside of this function (this allows you to access it after you stop scanning)
+ - store the erg instance somewhere more permanent, like the `myErg` variable to allow you to be able to access it after you stop scanning.
- - call `bleManager.stopErgScan()` if you are done.
-For example, one way to immediately connect to the first erg found is to unconditionally call `stopErgScan` within this function.
+ - call `bleManager.stopErgScan()` if you know you are done scanning early.
+As an example, one way to immediately connect to the first erg found is to unconditionally call `stopErgScan` within this function so the scan stops after the first erg is received.
 Don't forget to close the stream too!

 ### Connecting and disconnecting